Updated: Apr 24

 Is your smartphone taking over your life?
 Is it the last thing you look at when you go to bed and the first thing you touch in the morning?
 If you sheepishly answered yes, then keep reading!
 I know how that feels.

-In this previous post, I talked about how (to my dismay!)
+In this previous post, 'Am I Addicted to my phone?', I talked about how (to my dismay!)
 I discovered that I am addicted to my phone.
 I showed several different ways my phone is woven into my lifestyle—in both good ways and bad.
 I discussed how when I am stressed, I can literally feel a chemical change happening in my brain when I'm scrolling through interesting posts.
 I also admitted that my phone use was impacting my face-to-face time with my kids.
 I needed to fix this.

 After a few weeks of being pretty successful at cutting back on overall screen time (I do slip up), I can tell the good habit is starting to grow.
 I am feeling less dependant on my phone. and I even misplaced (gasp!) my phone a few times—something that never happened when I was checking it multiple times an hour.
 (Am I the only person to actually be excited to lose track of my phone?)

 So, seeing as how I'm making progress in one area, it felt like it's time to start on the next phase: my need for first-thing-in-the-morning screen time.

 Okay, in full transparency, I am NOT a morning person.
 I love my late nights, and so anything that happens before 7 am is not an optimal time for me.
 I remember the short-lived phase where I attempted early morning exercise.
 I fell asleep on the living room floor mid-stretch!
 I just don't wake up easily.

 The negative side effects of starting your day on your phone